newaperio/stated_concern/README.md

 # Stated Concern

 Stated Concern is an ActiveRecord concern for representating states.
-It's a quick and simple implementation of a state machine.
+It's a quick and simple implementation of a state machine based on ActiveRecord's [`enum`](http://api.rubyonrails.org/v4.1.0/classes/ActiveRecord/Enum.html).

 ## Installation